anquanscan/sec-tools/README.md

 [Criptphy](https://github.com/Criptphy/Criptphy): Criptphy é uma ferramenta de criação e gerenciamento de senhas seguras. 🔒💪
 [black_veil](https://github.com/rf-peixoto/black_veil): A simple pseudo-crypter for python code.
 [Malware-Feed](https://github.com/MalwareSamples/Malware-Feed): Bringing you the best of the worst files on the Internet.
 [Detection_of_Malicious_URLs](https://github.com/sid321axn/Detection_of_Malicious_URLs): In this project, we have detected the malicious URLs using lexical features and boosted machine learning algorithms
+[docker-security-images](https://github.com/ellerbrock/docker-security-images): :closed_lock_with_key: Docker Container for Penetration Testing & Security